truss44/files2prompt/README.md

 - `[paths...]`: One or more file/directory paths (e.g., `./src` or `file.py`).
 If none provided (and no stdin), defaults to the current directory (`.`).
 - Output goes to stdout (or `--output` file).
+- If no files were processed (due to filters or ignores), the CLI exits with code `2` and prints a helpful message (suppressed with `--quiet`).

 ### Options
 - `-e, --extension <ext>`: Filter files by extension (repeatable, e.g., `-e py -e ts`).
 Case-sensitive.